markleeds2/cleaning_data/CodeBook.md

 The attached R script (run_analysis.R) performs the following steps which were part of the course project involving tidying up a data set.

 * Merges the training and test sets along with the descriptive names of the measurements in order to create one data set.
 The result  is a 10299 x 564 data frame.
-  This is because there were 10299 observations and each observation contains 564 components because there were 561 measurements taken per observation along with the columns subject, Activity_ID, and Activity_Label.
+  The row dimension results from the fact that there were 10299 observations across subjects and activities.
+The column dimension results from the fact that were 561 measurements taken per observation along with the column names "subject", "Activity_ID" and "Activity_Label".
+Since the Activity_Label column and the Activity_ID column both represented the same variable with the former being in words and the latter being codes, Activity_ID was removed from the final merged data set.

+* The script reads the column names representing the measurements  and extracts only the measurements where the name contained f in the first character and ended in either mean or std and did not contain X, Y, or Z at the end.
+The resulted in a 10299 x 8 data frame because only 8 out of the 561 measurements met the filter.
+All measurements are floating point numbers in the range (-1, 1).

-* The script also appropriately labels the data set with descriptive names All column names were modified so that names starting with f were changed so that Frequency replaced f.
+* The script also appropriately labels the data set with descriptive names All column names were modified so that names starting with "f" were changed so that "Frequency" replaced "f".
-  All column names were modified so that names starting with t were changed so that Time replaced t.
+  All column names were modified so that names starting with "t" were changed so that "Time" replaced "t".
   All dashes existing in any column names were removed.
-  Typos in the column name containing BodyBody was changed to Body.
+  A typo in the column name containing "BodyBody" instead of "Body" was changed to "Body".

-* The script reads the column names representing the measurements  and extracts only the measurements where the name contained f in the first character and ended in either mean or std and did not contain (XYZ) at the end.
-The resulted in a 10299 x 8 data frame because only 8 out of the 561 column names met the filter.
-All measurements are floating point numbers in the range (-1, 1).

-  The filter resulted in the following  data set.
+  The previous 3 steps resulted in the following merged data set.

  'data.frame':	10299 obs. of  10 variables:
   $ subject                       : int  2 2 2 2 2 2 2 2 2 2 ...